 In certain cases, like the Olympics, teams compete under the name Great Britain, which is made up of athletes from England, Scotland and Wales.
 In other international sporting events however, like the commonwealth games, each of the four components of the United Kingdom have their own team and are often referred to as home nations.

 Clearly, the lines of country, kingdom, nation and state are quite blurred when it comes to discussing England and the United Kingdom.
-In the end, perhaps it simply depends on your perspective.
+In the end, perhaps the answer to “is England a country” simply depends on your perspective.